BlockScore/blockscore-php/README.md

 ### Composer

-Add the following to your `composer.json`:
+This library [can be used through Composer](https://packagist.org/packages/blockscore/blockscore-php) To get started, add the following to your `composer.json`:

 ```json
 {